 - The Speak Up Week of Action is organised annually by The Climate Coalition.
-Look at the website to find other groups who have been active locally, and access our Week of Action resources to help you plan an event - www.theclimatecoalition.org/speakupweek/ - In February, there's a chance to Show the Love for our planet along with the Climate Coalition.
-Look out for an exciting film, plus opportunities to spread the word about why you care about climate change. - Get moving for the climate with Earth Hour, an annual event that takes place in March.
+Look at the website to find other groups who have been active locally, and access our Week of Action resources to help you plan an event: Speak Up Week. - In February, there's a chance to Show the Love for our planet along with The Climate Coalition.
+Look out for an exciting film, plus opportunities to spread the word about why you care about climate change. - Get involved in Earth Hour, an annual event that takes place in March and encourages people around the world to take a stand on climate change.

-HOLD A SHOWCASE EVENT FOR YOUR SCHOOL
+HOLD A SHOWCASE EVENT AT YOUR SCHOOL